cburgmer/json-path-comparison/README.md

 ### Add an implementation

-You can easily add another implementation to the comparison.
 Copy a comparable setup in [./implementations](./implementations) and adapt.
 Be aware that some implementations decide to return queries for single values as scalars, compare [./implementations/Clojure_json-path](./implementations/Clojure_json-path).

-Test the implementation's ninja build script via (using Clojure as an example)
+Test the implementation's ninja build script via (using Clojure as an example):

     ninja -f implementations/Clojure_json-path/build.ninja

-Test a query by running (again Clojure as example)
+Test a query by running (again Clojure as example):

     ./src/query_implementation.sh queries/array_index implementations/Clojure_json-path

 ### Add a new query

-Adding more queries should be fairly easy.
 Add a new directory under [./queries](./queries) and give it a `selector` and `document.json`.
 Scalar queries have a specific handling, compare [./queries/array_index](./queries/array_index).

-Test a query against an implementation (Goessner's JavaScript as example)
+Test a query against an implementation (Goessner's JavaScript as example):

     ./src/query_implementation.sh queries/THE_NEW_QUERY implementations/JavaScript_Goessner